artikblue/artikblue.github.io/_posts/2020-04-26-reversing-radare-3.md

                             |                     | jmp 0x88a;[gp]                              |           | |               | jmp 0x88a;[gp]                              |   |
                             |                     `---------------------------------------------'           | |               `---------------------------------------------'   |
 ```
+As you can see here the program reads the users choice and then compares the value with one of the options, if not it keeps comparing until all of the conditions are evaluated.
+You should be able to do the analysis yourself without any major problem.

+#### While and For loops

+Another case of very common dynamics you'll see on almost every binary are loops commonly represented with while and for statements.
+Code located inside a wwhile loop will keep its execution on cycling as long as the loop condition is true, code located inside a for will run N times.
 ```
 #include <stdio.h>